Disservin/fastchess/README.md

   enhance compatibility with other tools.
 Simply switch the `-output` option to cutechess to enable it.
-- **Extended PGN Data**: You can now track nodes, seldepth, nps (nodes per second), hashfull, and tbhits in the PGN output.
+- **Extended PGN Data**: You can now track nodes, seldepth, nps (nodes per second), hashfull, tbhits, and time left in the PGN output.
 Refer to the `-pgnout` option for detailed information.
 - **Quick Match Option**: We've introduced a `-quick` option for running quick matches between two engines with a specified book.
 Specify